All About Cassia Tora Seeds

 Family Name Caesalpinaceae

-Other Names Latin Semen Cassiae, Cassia seed, Cassia Tora, Jue Ming Zi, Cassia Semen
+Other Names Latin Semen Cassiae, Cassia Seeds, Cassia Tora, Jue Ming Zi, Cassia Semen

 English Names The sickle senna, Foetid cassia, and wild senna.